stfc/PSyclone/doc/user_guide/psyclone_command.rst

 Transformation script
 ---------------------

-By default the ``psyclone`` command will not  apply any transformation (other than canonicalising the code and generating a normalised syntax).
-To apply transformation to the code, a recipe needs to be specifies with the `-s` flag.
+By default, the ``psyclone`` command will not apply any transformation (other than canonicalising the code and generating a normalised syntax).
+To apply transformations to the code, a recipe needs to be specified with the `-s` flag.
 This option is discussed in more detail in the :ref:`sec_transformations_script` section.
 With a transformation recipe the command looks like: